rabcyr-alt/disbatch/docs/Design.md

   A hash of package names and options for adding new routes to the DCI.

+* `node_increase`

+  Throttle `disbatchd` to only pick up this many tasks on the node per loop.
+Defaults to null (no limit).
+Value must be null or an integer greater than 0.

+* `queue_increase`

+  Throttle `disbatchd` to only pick up this many tasks per queue on the node per loop.
+Defaults to null (no limit).
+Value must be null or an integer greater than 0, and less than or equal to `node_increase` if defined.

 * `task_runner`

   Path to the DTR.
 Future support will allow task runners for plugins in